novalabsxyz/blockchain-follower/README.md

     $ _build/default/rel/blockchain_follower/bin/blockchain_follower start
     $ tail -F _build/default/rel/blockchain_follower/log/console.log

 Within a few minutes, you should see the chain begin to sync.
-After it has synced up to the assumed valid height, it will begin to apply all the blocks, and you'll see the code in `hf_follower.erl`'s `add_block` `handle_info` clause start to fire.
+After it has synced up to the assumed valid height, it will begin to apply all the blocks, and you'll see the code in `bf_follower.erl`'s `add_block` `handle_info` clause start to fire.
 After the sync, it will continue to sync the chain until it's up to date with cluster gossip.
 Every time it appends a block, it will fire that `handle_info` clause.